 UPDATE: February 29, 2016

-Since the release of the best selling book The Big Short. the book is now is officially an Oscar winning movie.
+Since the release of the best selling book The Big Short. the book is now officially an Oscar winning movie.
 The film, five years in the making since Michael Lewis’s book was released, won the Best Screen Play Adaptation Oscar.
 We’ve added photos not only of the players in the book, but those now made famous in the film.

 Director and screenwriter Adam McKay stated in his acceptance speech, “If you don’t want big money to control government don’t vote for candidates that take money from big banks, oil, or weirdo billionaires.
 Stop!”